 Founded in 1963, Witney Antiques has a large carefully selected stock of 17th, 18th and early 19th century English and Continental furniture, period longcase and bracket clocks, early English embroidery and needlework samplers.

 Wednesday, Thursday, Friday and Saturday: 10am-5pm

 For Entry Please Ring Door Bell

 Our opening times differ during the BADA (March) and CADA (April) Fairs.
-During our annual exhibition (October) we have extended hours.

 Please see our Fairs & Exhibition pages for full details of all fairs we are attending.

 It is always advisable if travelling some distance to make a prior telephone call - 01993 703902.

 The gallery offers an array of antique furniture ranging from Queen Anne or early Georgian walnut, early oak and fruitwood examples to increasingly sophisticated later Georgian and Regency period furniture designs in mahogany, rosewood and satinwood.